camerondurham/cs350-docker/README.md

 [Linux host](https://docs.docker.com/engine/install/):

-- Use the Docker-provided install instructions if it exists for your distro, otherwise
+- Use the Docker-provided install instructions if it exists for your distro

 ## Troubleshooting